Thibault-GAREL/Thibault-GAREL/README.md

 Add the other project in python :
 - ML Project : logistic regression / Classification
 - Practical exercises to learn pattern recognition (practices 8 to 10)
-- ChatBot Speech-to-speech (Speech-to-text => LLM => Text-to-speech)
-- My différent unity project of robotics

 </details>